mmagyar/declarapi/AUTH.md

 ### This is checked in the data connectors, if you implement handle manually, you need to take care of this.

+This feature is not availbale for `POST` method because it makes no sense there.
+We can't check the owner of an object that does not exist yet

 Non-goals
 =========